 User Notes: This indicator includes the indicator previously named streaking (Environmental Laboratory 1987).
-Common to many (USDA Natural Resources Conservation Service 2002) areas of stripped (uncoated) soil materials 0.5 to 1 in.
-(1 to 3 cm) in size are required, but they may be smaller.
-Commonly, the splotches of color have a value of 5 or more and chroma of 1 and/or 2 (stripped) and chroma of 3 and/or 4 (unstripped).
+The stripped areas are typically 0.5 to 1 in.
+(1 to 3 cm) in size but may be larger or smaller.
+Commonly, the stripped areas have a value of 5 or more and chroma of 1 and/or 2 and unstripped areas have a chroma of 3 and/or 4 (Figure 17).

+Figure 17.
+In this example, a faint splotchy pattern of stripped and unstripped areas lies beneath a thin dark surface layer.

 However, there are no specific color requirements for this indicator.
 The mobilization and translocation of the oxides and/or organic matter are the important processes involved in this indicator and should result in splotchy coated and uncoated soil areas.
 A 10-power hand lens can be helpful in seeing stripped and unstripped areas.
+This may be a difficult pattern to recognize and is often more evident in a horizontal slice.